 Frequently Asked Questions

-What exactly does it mean when the scales of justice are unbalanced?
+What does it mean if the scales tip one way?